Web Apps Frequently Asked Questions

 - Q: What HTML5 features are currently supported in the web app runtime?

-- A compatibility matrix can be found here.
+A compatibility matrix can be found in Runtime Feature Support

 - Q: What user agent strings can I use?

 - Q: Where can I get Fire tablet hardware specifications?

 - Device and Feature Specifications for Fire tablets can he found here.